spcl/serverless-benchmarks/docs/platforms.md

 points for each platform.

 > [!WARNING]
 > On many platforms, credentials can be provided as environment variables or through the SeBS configuration.
 SeBS will not store your credentials in the cache.
 When saving results, SeBS stores user benchmark and experiment configuration for documentation and reproducibility, except for credentials that are erased.
-If you provide the credentials through JSON input configuration, do not commit nor publish these files anywhere.
+If you provide the credentials through JSON input configuration, do not commit or publish these files anywhere.

+> [!WARNING]
+> Depending on the platform, SeBS might deploy resources that are publicly accessible, such as Lambda functions with function URLs that do not use authentication; details can be found in each platform's description.
+It is recommended to deallocate such resources after testing.

 Supported platforms:
 * [Amazon Web Services (AWS) Lambda](#aws-lambda)
 * [Microsoft Azure Functions](#azure-functions)